grafana/surrealdb-datasource/README.md

 The SurrealDB datasource plugin enables you to query and visualize SurrealDB data directly within Grafana, offering seamless integration and exploration of SurrealDB datasets.

+## ⚠️ SurrealDB v2.0 compatibility

+**Important:** The Grafana SurrealDB datasource currently does not support SurrealDB v2.0.
+Please ensure you are using a compatible version of SurrealDB (v1.x) for full functionality.
+Follow the GitHub issue [here](https://github.com/grafana/surrealdb-datasource/issues/441) for updates on compatibility.

 ## ⚠️ This plugin is currently experimental

 This means that while we believe in its potential and are enthusiastic about its development, **we are not yet ready to make a long-term commitment to maintaining it indefinitely**.
 The plugin is still under active development and may contain bugs.
 We do not recommend using this plugin in production environments.